Distortion Resilience for Goal-Oriented Semantic Communication: Problem Formulation

-In the AI training phase, we consider the learning performance of the AI model from scratch until divergence.
-Specifically, we optimize the total communication energy, while maintaining the AI learning performance.
-To this end, we aim to have the distortion rate always have an upper bound to ensure that the DL tasks do not diverge more than an arbitrary threshold.
-The optimization problem is given as
+In data distortion-driven goal-oriented SemCom system, we consider the learning and predicting performance of the AI model.
+The principle of our method is the minimization of total communication energy while simultaneously preserving the AI learning or inference performance.
+To this end, we set an upper bound on the received data distortion at the BS, ensuring that the AI tasks do not deviate beyond a certain predefined threshold.
+Specifically, the optimization problem is given as.